The right set of tires is vital for

 The best tires in the above categories can cost $150 each or more --

 sometimes much more.
 There are tires out there that have excellent performance and a price tag of $60 each

 or less, but tires at that lower price point typically don't compare across the

-trade-offs for spending less money.
+always -- one of the trade-offs for spending less money.

 The price you pay for your

 tires will also depend on the size.
 In general, but not always, the smaller the